[ Printer Friendly Version ] [ Report Abuse ]

 "Maybe you were just busy," Lorcan said.
 He placed his glass onto the side, picked up a bottle and walked away.
 "I'll be sure to drink to you and your fiancé on your special day."

 "Are you okay?"
 Dom called.

 The longer the night seemed to drag, the more Lorcan seemed to drink.
 He was not taking it well and people were beginning to notice, though only Lysander knew why.
 Hugo too, if his brother told.
 And Lorcan wouldn't be surprised if he did.

 After knocking into more guests than he could count and disappearing, Teddy finally found him in the garden, leaning against a tree, with his knees tucked into his chest and his head in his arms.
-"Are you OK?"
+"Are you okay?"

 "I've been asked that so many times tonight," Lorcan mumbled.
 He looked up.
-"No, I'm not OK, I think I'm gonna be sick.
+"No, I'm not okay, I think I'm gonna be sick.
 Actually I'm sure of it, I just don't know when."
 He chuckled suddenly.
 "It's why I'm sitting here."